BishopFox/GitGot/README.md

 ## Description

-GitGot is a semi-automated learning tool to empower users to rapidly search through troves of public data on GitHub for sensitive secrets.
+GitGot is a semi-automated, feedback-driven tool to empower users to rapidly search through troves of public data on GitHub for sensitive secrets.

 <p align="center">
   <img src="example_usage.png" width=80%/>